 For example, they use this data to send personalized marketing emails suggesting financial products that might interest their customers.

-For example, if a person has an accident and files a claim within two months from purchase of the policy, there is a high probability that the person will file another claim in the near future using heuristics or predictive models.
+For instance, if a person has an accident and files a claim within two months from the purchase of the policy, there is a high probability that the person will file another claim in the near future using heuristics or predictive models.
 Using such techniques, insurance companies increase their ROIs, and customers also get improved service.